decorative

 EM DEBT - LOCAL CURRENCY

-• Global policy easing, progress towards disinflation and relatively high level of real rates all act as positive drivers.
+• Global policy easing, disinflation and high real rates all act as positive drivers.

 M F S C O N S I D E R A T I O N S